plow-technologies/persistent-audit/README.md

 # persistent-audit

 This package includes an executable that takes a Persistent models (tables) file and returns a Persistent models file with audit models (tables) for each individual table in the original file.
 It can optionally return a file with an implementation of the `ToAudit` class for each pair of model and its audit model.
+Currently supports Persistent >= 2.2 && <= 2.5.

 The executable can be run like this: